tonethar/IGME-330-Fall-2023/notes/intro-to-node-1.md

 ## III.
 Downloading and displaying a simple "text" web service

-- We are going to keep this as bare-bones as possible (not even using `npm`), so we will just download a joke from a "random geek joke" web service.
+- We are going to keep this as bare-bones as possible, so we will just download a joke from a "random geek joke" web service.
 The web service will return the joke data in plain text format - here are the docs:
   - https://github.com/sameerkumar18/geek-joke-api
 - and here is the URL to the service (click on the link to load it in browser, to be sure that it works):
   - https://geek-jokes.sameerkumar.website/api